sonawane-vivek/bmi-calculator/README.md

-# bmi_calculator
+### Show some :heart: and star the repo to support the project

-BMI Calculator App.
+# BMI Calculator App

 ## Getting Started